Hyde Park Art Center is FREE and open to the public seven days a week!

 Exhibition Hours & Admission

-– If you experience any Covid-19 related symptoms, we kindly ask that you stay at home and reschedule your visit.
+If you are exhibiting any COVID-19 or flu-like symptoms, we kindly ask that you please stay home!

 Frequently Asked Questions Regarding Exhibition Hours